defaultroute0/vksdemo/sample commands.md

 ## Secure Access to app
 - Install Contour as a Sup Service
-- Add envoy endpoint into lab DNS as per below CN (see lab guide)
+- Add envoy endpoint IP address into lab DNS as per below CN (see insitu lab guide)
 - Create a TLS Key pair
-- Create an ingress
+- Create an Ingress and allow contour to talk to namespace pod frontend (pinhole override for zero trust namespace-namespace comms is blocked by default)
 -
 ````
 openssl req -x509 -nodes -days 900 \